srl-labs/containerlab/docs/manual/inventory.md

               ansible_host: <mgmt-ipv4-address>
     ```

+When a lab node is of `kind: linux`, container additionally generates a `ansible_docker_host` variable for the inventory.
+This is useful when using the [Ansible Docker connection](https://docs.ansible.com/ansible/latest/collections/community/docker/docker_connection.html) plugin.

+=== "ansible docker host inventory file"
+    ``` yaml
+    all:
+      children:
+        linux:
+          hosts:
+            clab-ansible-linux-host:
+              ansible_host: <mgmt-ipv4-address>
+              ansible_docker_host: clab-ansible-linux-host
+    ```

 ## User-defined groups
 Users can enforce custom grouping of nodes in the inventory by adding the `ansible-inventory` label to the node definition: